 When I decided to ride the bike I needed to correctly adjust them as well.

 The front rim had been replaced and was yellow.
 It looked like crap.
 I found a beautiful second hand wheel set.
 With CODA 800 hubs, IRC Mythos XC tires, and Mavic X222 rims.

 The original Shimano FC-M737 Deore XT crankset wasn’t worn.
 But it was severly scratched up.
 I found an original second-hand CODA Tarantula 7075-T6 crankset replacement which obviously looked much better.

-The 29 teeth chainring also meant I was mostly in the upper regions of the cassette, skewing the chain and possible speeding up wear on the drivetrain.
+The 29 tooth chainring also meant I was mostly in the upper regions of the cassette, skewing the chain and possibly speeding up wear on the drivetrain.
 I decided to replace both chainrings with Spécialités TA ones.